SuperCowPowers/workbench/docs/aws_setup/core_stack.md

 !!! tip inline end "Dashboard AWS Stack"
     Deploying the Dashboard Stack is straight-forward and provides a robust AWS Web Server with Load Balancer, Elastic Container Service, VPC Networks, etc. (see [AWS Dashboard Stack](dashboard_stack.md))

 For testing it's nice to run the Dashboard locally, but for longterm use the SageWorks Dashboard should be deployed as an AWS Stack.
-The deployed Stack allows everyone in the company to use, view, and interact withthe AWS Machine Learning Artifacts created with SageWorks.
+The deployed Stack allows everyone in the company to use, view, and interact with the AWS Machine Learning Artifacts created with SageWorks.

 ```
 cd sageworks/application/aws_dashboard